ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 Should JSON output be enabled via the CREATE_JSON flag, the JSON & Jayvee Writer first persists the intermediate schema to disk; regardless, it then converts the JSON representation into the final Jayvee format, sanitizing all names and writing the template file.
-Finally, control returns to the #abbr.a[GUI], which unlocks the user interface and completes the progress logs, signaling that the template generation cycle has concluded cleanly and transparently.
+Finally, control returns to the #abbr.a[CLI], which unlocks the user interface and completes the progress logs, signaling that the template generation cycle has concluded cleanly and transparently.

 An auxiliary evaluation script, test_pipeline_generation.py, supports batch testing and performance profiling.
 It ingests CSVs from a directory, invokes jv_template_generation.py as a subprocess, verifies generation of Jayvee templates, and executes them via the Jayvee #abbr.a[CLI] to produce SQLite outputs.
 Metrics such as execution time, return codes, and output file status are logged centrally.
 The script supports parameterization via #abbr.a[CLI] flags for parallelism (--parallel) and sub-sampling (--every-nth).

-== LLM Schema Inference
+== LLM-Based Schema Inference

 This section details the offline, Slurm-driven pipeline for using LLMs to infer CSV header rows at scale.